otrv4/otrv4/otrv4.md

        section for details.

     * If the message is not valid in any of the above steps:
-      * Discard it and optionally pass along a warning to the user.
+      * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.

     * Otherwise:
       * Derive the corresponding decryption key depending if you are on a new DH ratchet, if you have stored keys or not.
 Try to decrypt the message.

-      * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not set:
+      * If the message cannot be decrypted (e.g., this is a duplicated message which key has already been used) and the `IGNORE_UNREADABLE` flag is not set:
           * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_1`.

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is
         set:
           * Ignore it instead of producing an error or a notification to the user.

       * If the message can be decrypted:
           * Display the human-readable part (if non empty) to the user.
             SMP TLVs should be addressed according to the SMP state machine.
           * If the received message contains a TLV type 1 (Disconnected):
              * Forget all encryption keys for this correspondent and transition the state to `FINISHED`.